mungewell/pico-timecode/docs/PT-Thrifty.md

 ## Output Level

-PT-Thrifty has two output levels, by default 'Mic' (~80mV pk-pk) and optionally 'Line' (1V pk-pk).
+PT-Thrifty has two output levels: by default 'Mic' (~80mV pk-pk) and, optionally, 'Line' (1V pk-pk).

 In order to change the output level the unit must be power-cycled.
 The output level is toggled 'Mic' <-> 'Line' when the button is held during booting, and the current level is indicated during 'Info'.

-The 'Info' flash is longer (0.3s vs 0.1s) when the output level is 'Line'.
+The 'Info' flash is longer (0.3s vs 0.1s) when the output level is 'Line'. *The 2nd 'Jam-Synced' flash will remain at 0.1s duration, as a comparison aid.*

 ## Changing FPS and Drop-Frame configuration

 As part of the 'Jam' process the FPS and Drop-Frame configuration can be changed.
-From 'Run' hold the button until LED is solid colour, then each press of the button will cycle through the available configurations.
+From 'Run', hold the button until LED is solid colour and then each press of the button will cycle through the available configurations.

 When the desired configuration is reached, connect the 3.5mm jack to